zanemilo/SmartThermostat-Prototype/README.md

 ## Project Artifacts

 - **SmartThermostat-Prototype**: A Raspberry Pi based smart thermostat featuring a state machine for off/heat/cool modes, AHT20 sensor integration, LED control, LCD display updates, and UART communication.
+- **Morse_Code_State_Machine_Proof_of_Concept**: A Python-based proof-of-concept that demonstrated controlling LEDs and implementing a proper state machine to send Morse code messages.
+This project was instrumental in teaching me how to interact with LEDs and manage state transitions effectively—skills that directly contributed to the development of the SmartThermostat-Prototype.

 ## Reflection